Varun Chawla: build3

-After leaving 91springboard, Chawla co-founded build3, a startup studio based in Goa that works with early-stage, impact-focused startups.
-The studio provides funding, mentorship, and operational support to ventures in sectors such as health, sustainability, and community living.
+After leaving 91springboard, Chawla co-founded build3, a startup studio and accelerator based in Goa that works with early-stage, impact-focused startups.
+The studio provides funding, mentorship, and operational support to founders from all sectors.

+startup ecoashram

+He is currently developing a 30 acre campus in the north of Goa intended as a residential ashram for entrepreneurs.
+As of August 2026, the construction of the ecoashram is still underway.

+Varun's goal is to support 100,000 founders across the world.